-ANSWER: There has been no lifting of guidance that is currently in place to minimize face to face contact, per the Governor's Order, 2020-04, 2019.
+UPDATE ANSWER: There has been no lifting of guidance that is currently in place to minimize face to face contact, per the Governor's Order, 2020-04, 2019.
 MSA Bulletin 20-12 issued guidance on relaxing face to face requirements and allowing flexibility for telephonic and telemedicine technology use for assessment and other ongoing contacts with individuals.
 MSA Bulletin 20-13 issued more guidance on telemedicine expansion and PIHP implications.
-This guidance will be in effect for 30 days following the termination of the Governor's Declaration of a State of Emergency Order (2020-04, COVID-19), or on the first of the following month, whichever is later.
+This guidance will be in effect until further notice.